 Our chili con carne recipe makes a good old bowl of chilli for those who like their chilli hot and smoky.
-This recipe is not one of those quick weeknight one pot recipes.
-It’s a hearty chilli that takes a few hours – but not a lot of work – to make.
+This recipe is not one of those quick chilli recipes.
+It’s a hearty chilli con carne that takes a few hours to make – but it definitely doesn’t take a lot of work to make.

 I’ve been making chili con carne since I first started cooking as a teenager.
 It’s probably the only dish that I’ve made consistently since I was in my teens.
 My chilli con carne recipe has taken many twists and turns along the way.